JillianQuinn/CPE-101-Projects/README.md

 # *These projects are protected by a confidentiality agreement to avoid plagerism.
-To see the code, please contact me and I will share the code privately.*
+To see the code, please contact me and I will share the code privately.
+The project requirements are attached.*

 # Intro to Computer Science Course-Projects
 Course projects that used the language Python